theJYC/c-sharp_form_debug/README.md

 # C# Web Form Debugging

-This repository demonstrates a problem that I came across while debugging a web application written in C#.
+This repository illustrates a problem-solving process concerning an interactive web form that, upon submit, sends a couple of system-generated emails from noreply@buncombecounty.org to the end user and the webmaster.

 ## Directory Map